Imagine the headlines ... "Redskins hire Gruden as head coach."

-Gruden, who had a successful career in the Arena Football League as a player and coach, and has been with the Bengals since 2011, did wonders with quarterback Andy Dalton (just not in the postseason).
-Dalton has 11,360 yards and 80 touchdowns in three seasons, good numbers for a quarterback who is universally derided for not having the physical skills to be elite.
+Gruden, who had a very successful career in the Arena Football League has a player and coach and has been with the Bengals since 2011, did wonders with quarterback Andy Dalton (just not in the postseason).
+Dalton has 11,360 yards and 80 touchdowns in three seasons, pretty good numbers for a quarterback who is universally derided for not having the physical skills to be an elite quarterback.

 Now Gruden inherits a quarterback who has one of the NFL's most intriguing skill sets in Robert Griffin III.

 Griffin was the NFL's offensive rookie of the year in 2012, blew out his knee in a playoff game at the end of the season and never looked right in 2013, Mike Shanahan's last year as Redskins coach.
 He hadn't progressed much because of a lost offseason, but the Redskins have to be hopeful that Gruden and his offensive expertise gets Griffin and the offense back on the upward plane it appeared to be on two seasons ago.

 The Redskins identified Gruden early and landed their preferred candidate.
 Recently retired Redskins linebacker London Fletcher could see it coming as well: